Promoting British Values

 - The school safeguarding policy ensures that procedures are in place to protect all children.

-- The children can earn house points for exhibiting good and caring behaviour.
-Consistent demonstration of our values is recognised through the weekly “Credit Card” assembly.
+- The children can earn "super green" for exhibiting good and caring behaviour.
+Consistent demonstration of our values is recognised through the weekly “Star of the Week" assembly.

 - Pupils have regular opportunities to reflect on their learning and behaviour, across the curriculum.